This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Grilled Halloumi Burger

 Halloumi is a perfect choice for recipes like this.
-It is pleasantly tangy and salty and holds its shape beautifully even when while it gets soft when heated, it holds its shape beautifully.
+It’s pleasantly tangy and salty and holds its shape beautifully even when while it gets soft when heated.

 Because halloumi brings so much punch to any meal, it’s important to balance out the flavours so the meal isn’t overwhelmed by the cheese.
 I’ve done that in this recipe by adding portobello mushroom.
 The mushroom brings a deep umami flavour and lots of moisture to the burger.
 So good!

 I’ve also added garlic red pepper aioli.
-I love experimenting with variations of aioli, and chose to make this one with a slightly sweet taste.
+I love experimenting with variations of aioli – like this truffle version – and chose to make this one with a slightly sweet taste.
 This is the ideal match for the salty cheese and savoury mushrooms, a perfect balance!

 Garlic Red Pepper Aioli